This post is part of an interview series featuring operators’ top tactics for thriving during economic shifts.

 When I start the initial conversation with any candidate, I always share the number that is directly in line with our compensation plan: we pay at the midpoint of our pay range.

-I don’t share the full range until I'm confident this is the candidate I want to move forward with.
+I don’t share the full pay range until I'm confident this is the candidate I want to move forward with.
 At that point, I'm sharing a range mostly to demonstrate growth potential.
 It's human nature to hear a low number and a high number, and want (if not expect) to receive the high number.
-I’ve found that starting with a specific number, rather than a range, has been more successful.
+I’ve found that starting with a specific number, rather than a pay range, has been more successful.
+I care a lot about pay ranges because of their connection to pay transparency, however.

 What does headcount planning look like for you right now?